Sea-Omega 30 Side Effects

 Applies to omega-3 polyunsaturated fatty acids: oral capsule liquid filled

-Along with its needed effects, omega-3 polyunsaturated fatty acids (the active ingredient contained in Sea-Omega 30) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, omega-3 polyunsaturated fatty acids (the active ingredient contained in Sea-Omega 30) may cause unwanted side effects that require medical attention.

 - puffiness or swelling of the eyelids or around the eyes, face, lips, or tongue